 Once I was out of the courtroom, I immediately surrendered my personal belongings and three different set of cuffs were placed on me; one on my wrists, one around my waist and one binding my ankles.
 I was treated like a dangerous serial killer.
 A bit extreme, I thought, for a man who unintentionally violated a civil court order.

 Over the next hour, I watched man after man enter my cell directly from the courtroom, all before the same judge, all violating the same order, all receiving the same exact sentence.
 As we compared stories in our 10 x 15 cell, it was obvious that justice was the last thing being served that day.
 The family court’s objective is to determine what is in the “best interest of the children.”
-The court is the established keeper of this mantra.
+The court is the self-appointed keeper of this mantra.
 That is the standard that all parties (Judge included) are supposed to follow.
 It falls to the court to determine not only WHAT is in the children’s best interest but how to enforce it.
 Granted, it is in the best interest of the children to receive child support.
 Raising children costs money.
 Most divorced dads understand that and 98% of us want to get the kids what they need.
-98% of us pay what we can as soon as we can.
+98% of us pay what we owe as soon as we can.